NormalNvim/NormalNvim.github.io/blog/2024-8-6-what-is-new-on-4-0.md

 * ✨feat(`dap`): The debugger now supports typescript, javascript, and react JSX.
 * ✨feat(`mappings`): new keymapping `space + b + a` to write all buffers.
 * ✨feat(`notifications`): Are now automatically dismissed when writing the buffer.
-* ✨feat(`Compiler.nvim v3`): now ship a total of 128 compilation options for 22+ programming languages.
+* ✨feat(`compiler.nvim v3`): now ship a total of 128 compilation options for 22+ programming languages.
 This has been the product of 2+ months of full time effort, so please enjoy it.
 * ✨feat(`right click contextual menu`): We now ship it by default and can be customized in the autocmds file.
+* ✨feat(`language support`): 24+ progamming languages are now included out of the box with lsp, linter, formatter, compiler, and debugger, preconfigured.
+So you can just start coding without having to setup anything.

 ## Minor fixes
 * 🐛fix(`highlight-undo.nvim`): config adapted to their latest version.
 Colors are now consistent.